Review summary for …

 Here’s what I don’t like:

 - Billies.
 I’m not a fan of working to boost my APY each day, and I’m really not sure why BEAM is requiring it?
-I have a feeling most BEAM users won’t be thrilled with this requirement.
+Most users won’t like jumping through hoops.

 - Manually depositing Billies.
 If I have accumulated Billies, I wish that BEAM would automatically deposit them for me to ensure that I get the highest possible APY each day.